Take Heart! SALT's Commentary for Twenty-Third Sunday after Pentecost

 Takeaways:

-2) Indeed, the very thing that might initially seem outlandish about this passage — the vivid, brutal, and (later in the sermon) phantasmagorical intensity of these apocalyptic images — is precisely what helps ensure that it resounds as good news for those who need it most.
-It’s as if Jesus says, No matter what adversity you face, no matter how hopeless things may seem, God will make a way out of no way — not merely “winning” the game but changing the game entirely, remaking the world, turning it upside down — or rather, right-side up!
+4) Indeed, the very thing that might initially seem outlandish about this passage — the vivid, brutal, and (later in the sermon) phantasmagorical intensity of these apocalyptic images — is precisely what helps ensure that it resounds as good news for those who need it most.
+It’s as if Jesus says, No matter what adversity you face, no matter how many formidable obstacles, no matter how hopeless things may seem, God will make a way out of no way — not merely “winning” the game but changing the game entirely, remaking heaven and earth, turning the world upside down, or rather, right-side up!
+Take heart!

-3) After all, what good is a gospel that can’t be proclaimed on the desolate ground of betrayal, shame, suffering, death, hostility, arrest, imprisonment, execution — in short, in precisely those places where all seems lost?
-The good news of the Gospel this week is that even and especially in those places, God is at work, creating new heavens and a new earth.
-Even the cross, the icon of the worst humanity can do, the ultimate dead end — gives way to grace, to a path of new life, and finally to what the prophet calls God’s “delight” (Isa 65:19).
+5) After all, what good is a gospel that can’t be proclaimed on the desolate ground of betrayal, shame, suffering, death, hostility, arrest, imprisonment, execution — in short, in precisely those places where all seems lost?
+The good news this week is that even and especially in those places, God is at work, creating new heavens and a new earth.
+Even the cross, the icon of the worst humanity can do, the ultimate dead end — gives way to divine grace, a path of new life, and finally what the prophet calls God’s “delight” (Isaiah 65:19).
 Mary sings beautifully, of course, but she learned her song from her ancestors — our ancestors — who have been singing for centuries: “Weeping may linger for the night, but joy comes with the morning” (Psalm 30:5).